 Using content curation as part of your content marketing strategy, you can share other people’s content on your social media channels.
 The type of content you curate needs to be interesting, relevant, trustworthy and valuable to your audience.

-By engaging in content curation, you will not need to create your own from scratch.
+You will not need to create your own from scratch by engaging in content curation.
 In addition, sharing other people’s work will show your knowledge of your industry.

 Share great content created by others to your audience they might not have seen.

 You need to subscribe to the blogs and newsletters of leaders in your industry.
 Then, follow them on social media and share their content on your social channels.

 Then, you mix this up from time to time by highlighting your products or services.

 If content curation does not appeal to you, don’t despair.
 You can consider outsourcing as part of your content marketing strategy.

 According to this article, outsourcing is the business practice of hiring a party outside a company to perform services and create goods traditionally performed in-house by the company’s employees and staff.
 Outsourcing is a practice usually undertaken by companies as a cost-cutting measure.